NickChlam/nflScores/README.md

 ## Build SPA
 In the SPA, run npm install.
 The build artifacts will be stored in the `dist/` directory.
 Use the `ng build --prod` flag for a new production build.

+## web_scraper
+in the web_scraper folder to scrape the current week of games ( only available on tuesdays to thursday everyweek ) run python getGames.py
+To get last weeks scores, ( only available tuesday to thursday every week ) run python getScores.py

+*** python 3 or greater must be installed along with selinium, chrome driver, and pymongo ***

+python can be installed : https://www.python.org/downloads/

+selenium can be installed: https://selenium-python.readthedocs.io/installation.html

+pymongo can be installed: https://api.mongodb.com/python/current/installation.html

+chromedriver can be installed: https://chromedriver.chromium.org/downloads *** make sure to install the version for the chrome version you have ***

 ## Docker build
 Install docker desktop on your machine and configure it to allow shared drives.
 You can download Docker Desktop here: https://www.docker.com/products/docker-desktop